 Bozeman real estate is some of the most expensive in Montana, although Bozeman house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bozeman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bozeman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bozeman is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Bozeman who work in office and administrative support (11.80%), sales jobs (11.59%), and food service (9.87%).

 Of important note, Bozeman is also a city of artists.
 Bozeman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bozeman’s character.